UNINETTSigma2/documentation/storage/storageservices.md

 For more information about the system overview of the resources, visit the [Astrastore - teknisk systembeskrivelse](http://www.uio.no/tjenester/it/hosting/storage/mer-om/astrastore-teknisk.html) page.

+# NIRD

+NIRD is the new National e-Infrastructure for Research Data.
+It is owned and operated by UNINETT Sigma2.
+It offers services and capacities to any scientific disciplines that require access to advanced, large scale or high-end resources for storing, processing, publishing research data or searching digtal databases and collections.

+For more more information visit the [NIRD](nird.md) page.

 # Getting Access

 To gain access to the storage services, a formal application is needed.
 The process